Get your glitter carrot on! Ideas for a kids walk with a fun nature theme.

 To extend this idea, you could;

-Fairy cupcake making at home – great pics for cloud cupcakes on our Pintrest board below.
+Fairy cupcake making at home – great pics for cloud cupcakes on our Pinterest board below.
 (Use ribbon sweets for the rainbow arch.)

 High tea for forest fairies on the beach or in dens